hydroweaver/hnsummarext/README.md

 ✔️ Love hacker news, but can't go through each comment?

-✔️ Want to get the gist of the top comment and it's replies?
+✔️ Want to get the gist of the top comment and its replies?

 ✔️ Tired of copy pasting text into GPT to get summaries?